claestom/snake-project/README.md

 In snake.py the snake is been created.
 Next to this, its movements are congigured as well as the extension of its tail in case the snake eats the food.

+### Second version

+In the newest version, an extra feature is added thats keeps track of the user's all time high score.
+The code is located in the python files ending on v2.